kingsdigitallab/framesense/README.md

 After that, the container image will only be rebuilt if the Dockerfile has changed.

+If the operator folder contains an `./app` directory, it will be mounted to `/app` within the container.

 #### Singularity

 When using Singularity (instead of Docker),